 What Is a Rookery?

-(noun) A rookery is a communal nesting ground for gregarious birds consisting of anywhere from just a few nests to hundreds of nesting pairs in a relatively small area.
+(noun) A rookery is a communal nesting ground for gregarious birds consisting of anywhere from just a few nests to hundreds of nesting pairs in a relatively small area, where nests may be only a few feet or even just a few inches apart.
 While birds do not share individual nest duties, the collection of nests in a small area gives nesting birds and vulnerable chicks extra protection and advantages.

 Named for the communally-nesting rook (Corvus frugilegus) of Europe and Asia, rookeries are large, clustered nesting colonies.
-In the rookery, each nest is typically independent, with parent birds caring for only their nestlings and generally disregarding the behavior of other nearby nests.
+In the rookery, each nest is typically independent, with parent birds caring for only their nestlings and generally disregarding the behavior of other nearby nests, adults, or chicks.
 In some cases, parent birds may be aggressive toward other adults or young birds that invade the personal space of their nest, though that personal space margin varies widely for different bird species.

 Though individual nests are independent, there are benefits for birds to nest in colonial groups.
 With more adult birds in the area, predators may be spotted more quickly and pose less of a threat to the group as a whole.
 Multiple adult birds may also gang up on intruders to defend the nesting area if necessary.